OK, so putting a personal statement together is never easy…

 But even if you’ve written one before, how you write a personal statement will always depend on your current situation.
 In other words, what you write as a school leaver will look a lot different to someone who has many years of previous work experience.

-To help you find the right one for you, here are some real personal statement examples – and how you can use them to make your CV stand out:
+We’ve already covered how to write a personal statement, but here are some personal statement examples – and how you can use them to make your CV stand out.

 School leaver personal statement example